-When the competition is held face to face, teams are to provide the opposing team and each member of the tribunal with a hard copy outline of their submissions (maximum 3 pages).
+Teams will provide the opposing team and each member of the tribunal with a hard copy outline of their submissions (maximum 3 pages).
 A team that is unable to supply both the tribunal and the opposing team with a copy of their outline of submissions will not be permitted to rely upon the outline and will be penalised by the deduction of one round point from its moot score for that round.
-Teams intending to rely on a bundle of authorities must supply both the tribunal and the opposing team with that bundle.
-A team who provides a bundle of documents for the tribunal but not their opponent team will not be permitted to rely upon that bundle and will be penalised by the deduction of one round point from its moot score for the tribunal but not their opponent team will not be permitted to rely upon that bundle and will be penalised by the deduction of one round point from its moot score for that round.
+Teams intending to rely on a bundle of authorities must supply both the tribunal and the opposing team with hard copies of the bundle.
+The bundle is to include only cases and statutes (unless otherwise permitted by the Moot Director).
+A team who provides a hard copy bundle for the tribunal but not their opponent team will not be permitted to rely upon that bundle and will be penalised by the deduction of one round point from its moot score for that round.
 If the failure occurs at any other fixture, then two round points will be deducted from that fixture.
 Nothing in this rule requires teams to provide bundles; rather, it is to guarantee that if a bundle is produced for the tribunal then it must be provided to the opponents as well.